openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 This work contains material that is copyright Seventh Sphere and/or other authors.
 Unauthorized use is prohibited.

-See the [Community License](http://www.openlegendrpg.com/community-license) for details on creating royalty-free derivative content.
+See the Community License at [openlegendrpg.com/community-license](http://www.openlegendrpg.com/community-license) for details on creating royalty-free derivative content.

 ---